 Pregnancy and the COVID-19 Vaccine

+The Centers for Disease Control and Prevention has now recommended the COVID-19 vaccination for all pregnant and breastfeeding women.
 We know you might have questions regarding the COVID-19 vaccine and whether it is the right choice for you while you are pregnant or trying to get pregnant.
-At Women’s Health Connecticut, we believe it is a shared decision between you are your WHC provider.
+At Women’s Health Connecticut, we believe it is a shared decision between you are your provider.
 For most people, getting the COVID vaccine as soon as possible is the safest choice.
-However, these vaccines have not been tested in pregnant and breastfeeding women yet.
 Your provider will be able to evaluate your risk of exposure and risk tolerance for the vaccine and give you their best recommendations.
 The information below covers the Pfizer and Moderna COVID-19 vaccines.
 These are also called “mRNA” vaccines.

 * Information provided by Shared Decision Making: COVID Vaccination in Pregnancy working group at the University of Massachusetts Medical School – Baystate Health.